QuadraticBot/QuadraticBot2.0/README.md

 ## Self-hosting

-Though it is easier to just invite the bot, it is possible to self-host.
+Though it is reccomended to use the main version of the bot, it is possible to self-host.
 Just create a `config.json` file at the root of the project with a format like this.
 ![image](https://user-images.githubusercontent.com/71790868/155026869-8974c09f-a9dd-4d64-9659-c920646fb608.png)
 Note: Only include devGuildId when you would like commands to be deployed only there.
 Omiting it will cause commands to be deployed to all servers.

 * To get a client id and token register a new application here: <https://discord.com/developers/applications>.
 * To deploy your commands use `node deployCommands.js`.
 * You must use pnpm.
-(Yarn __may__ also work)
+(Yarn __might__ also work)

 If you use the bot publicly please give credit in the bots description.
 Thank you.